-We added a Product Leader category to our popular Ground Support Leaders of the Year awards this year.
-At last month’s Cygnus Aviation Expo, we officially recognized Flightcom Corporation, Portland, OR, for its wireless ground support communication system.
+We added a Product Leader category to our popular Ground Support Leaders of the Year awards for this year.
+At last month's Cygnus Aviation Expo, we officially recognized Flightcom Corporation, Portland, OR, for its wireless ground support communication system.

 The company's headsets – both wired and wireless – are already supporting hundreds of commercial and military flight crews and ground support personnel at more than 40 U.S. airports.

 Last December, however, the company won a major contract with Southwest Airlines to provide a wireless ground support system for pushbacks outside Southwest's 420 gates at 73 airports in 37 states for more than 3,400 flights a day across the United States.

 How does system work?
 Here's a basic explanation of its four main components:

 - The ComHub: Essentially, the heart of the system.
 The ComHub connects the pushback driver and the wing walkers to a DECT-based wireless network.
 During pushback, the ComHub, carried inside a bright yellow weather-resistant bag, is connected to the plane's interphone so that the driver can talk directly to the flight deck.